 Max: Way back in 1999.
 It was for Wollondilly Shire Council, on the outskirts of the Sydney Metropolitan Area.
 They were required to develop a Social Plan, and the social planner there, Sandra Ruecroft, was tired of doing the same old thing, and hearing from the usual suspects.
 I had an idea, ran it by her and she was keen.
 I had just read a book on Citizens’ Juries, (handed to me by Vivien Twyford) which was based on some pilots undertaken in the UK.

 We did it on the smell of a very oily rag, but it was an amazing experience.
 We presented a paper on it at the very first IAP2 Australasian Conference, in Sydney in 1999.
 I then presented it as a case study at an IAP2 Conference in Banff Canada, and met the Executive Officer of the Jefferson Center in the USA.
-Then invited to present to an International Waste Conference in Sydney.
+I was then invited to present to an International Waste Conference in Sydney.
 It was an early lesson for me, as a consultant, of trying something new and then sharing the learning with others.

 Amanda: What sorts of decisions are citizens juries best suited to?